 But tiered pricing has costs:

 Complexity in packaging.
 Deciding which features go in which tier requires deep understanding of customer value perception.
 Get it wrong and you either give away value or prevent adoption.
+It’s important to keep the pricing structure simple to avoid confusing potential customers.
+Basic features are typically included in the lowest tier, while new features are often reserved for higher tiers.

 Support costs vary by tier.
 Enterprise customers expect white-glove support.
 Basic customers get knowledge base and email.
 This segments gross margin by tier.